 ALTERNATES

-Tender, lean, beef, lamb, liver, poultry, veal, pork, ham
+lamb, liver, poultry, veal, pork, ham

-(if tolerated); smooth peanut butter; fish; cottage cheese, mild
+tolerated); smooth peanut butter; fish; cottage

 flavored cheeses; eggs; tofu.

-Fried meats, sausage, spicy cold cuts, frankfurters;
+meats, sausage, spicy cold cuts, frankfurters;

-crunchy peanut butter; excessive cheese products;
+peanut butter; excessive cheese products;

 fried eggs; dried beans.